 Imagine your old grade school cafeteria – the terrazzo flooring, the rows of tables and metal chairs, the mint green lunch trays – that’s where I was headed.
 To be the Foodservice Director, working to spice up the hot lunch program at my children’s school.

 My first task was optimizing veggies – with a salad bar.
 Out went the Tupperware container of iceberg lettuce next to the tiny container of carrots.
 Appetizing, it was not.

 On the first day of school, the shiny new salad bar was ready for the children, I was thrilled watching children excited about veggies!

 But I have a confession.
 I stretched the rules in that cafeteria.
 What did I do?
 I served full fat ranch dressing & I allowed children to come back to the salad bar for seconds.

 When the kids were finished with their meal and were still hungry, they could come back for veggies, and I found that if kids could dip veggies in a flavorful dip they liked, they ate their veggies.
 It was as simple as that.

 I didn’t start serving full fat ranch right away.
 I served the fat-free variety at first and watched.
 On fat-free ranch days, the news spread like wildfire and not so many veggies were eaten.
 On full fat ranch days, the veggie consumption increased multiple times over.

 I learned a lot from watching those children over the course of 3 years.
 I have applied these lessons to my own home, maybe you’ll consider doing the same when you need a little help with veggies your children don’t love – yet.

-So, I added the butter and sugar.
+So, I added the butter and sugar and created the best caramelized butternut squash.
 And it was delicious.
 And my kids thought so too.

 - 2 tablespoons brown sugar